We don’t want to get hurt.

 I’m curious…did you learn anything about yourself today?
 What is it that you truly want?
 What would you like to do differently?

 Shifting from self-protection to risking uncertainty isn’t a quick fix.
 I know what it’s like to be in the process of making these shifts.
-If you’ve uncovered a place where keeping yourself safe is keeping you limited, I’d love to support you .
+If you’ve uncovered a place where keeping yourself safe is keeping you limited, I would love to support you .